Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### 📢 About

 **The main objectives of this repo**
-* Cover all topics presented on CompTIA Security+ SY0-501 exam.
-* Gather as many information as possible from many sources on internet.
+* This is a *'Open Source Study Guide'* for Security+, gathering as many information as possible from many sources on internet.
+* The main objective is to cover all topics presented on CompTIA Security+ SY0-501 exam.
-* Help you pass the exam without paying any expensive training courses.
-* Contribute with open source community and cyber security community <3.
+* The second objective is to help you pass the exam without paying any expensive training courses and contribute to open source and cyber security community <3 .

 #### ℹ️ About the exam
 *CompTIA Security+ is the first security certification IT professionals should earn.
 It establishes the core knowledge required of any cybersecurity role and provides a springboard to intermediate-level cybersecurity jobs.
 Security+ incorporates best practices in hands-on trouble-shooting to ensure security professionals have practical security problem-solving skills.
 Cybersecurity professionals with Security+ know how to address security incidents – not just identify them.*